October 5th, 2024:

 Driver Door

-This was a harder repair because of the lack of access from the inside.
+This was much more difficult than the quarter panel because of the lack of access from the inside.
 I put the 2x4 to work again.
 Plus my pry bar, which is a fairly flat piece of steel, makes a good panel slapper.

 Again, some pretty good success: